Integrated Marketing Communications:

 Until this current fiscal year, I only had $1,200 a year to market the Canal Quarters program, so I relied heavily on media placement and promotion to our own constituency through print/email newsletters, direct mail to past guests, and social media.
 Signage in the park and word of mouth also perform well for us, as over 80% of traffic to the Canal Quarters site this past year was either from organic search or direct traffic.
 We have in place strategies to encourage word-of-mouth marketing, including training Park Rangers and volunteers, targeting audiences who thru-hike or thru-bike the entire towpath, redoing the post-stay email, and promoting social media hashtags and journal entries.
 Two grants enabled us to create videos for Lockhouses 6 and 22, which have experienced high engagement on social media.

 In order to continue increasing the occupancy of the lockhouses -- and in anticipation of our seventh lockhouse opening in 2019 -- I advocated for and received a $9,000 budget for Canal Quarters marketing in 2019, which I am devoting to print ads in the Montgomery, Frederick, and Washington County Visitor Guides, and a digital marketing campaign with Manning Media in Hagerstown.
 I will track the results of these investments closely to determine whether they are worth repeating in future years.
 We also experience success with email and social media campaigns and have seen a bump in traffic with the addition of AdWords in the past 6 months.
-We host open houses once or twice a year to raise awareness within the local community about Canal Quarters, which can provide a unique staycation experience, and the opening of our seventh lockhouse in 2019 will provide new opportunities to promote the program.
-I am already lining up journalists interested in covering the opening.
+We host open houses once or twice a year to raise awareness within the local community about Canal Quarters, which can provide a unique staycation experience.
+Our seventh lockhouse, "Swains,"opened to great fanfare in June 2019, with coverage from WTOP, WAMU, Preservation Magazine, and several other smaller outlets.
+We gave tours of the new lockhouse to over 500 people during the two-day grand opening.

 In bookings over two years